RidwanAdebosin/RidwanAdebosin/README.md

   </a>
 </p>

-I'm a Software Engineer, Technical Writer, Teacher and Community Engineer.
+I'm a Software Engineer, Technical Writer, Teacher and Community Manager.
 I'm passionate about sharing knowledge, documentation, web engineering, and others.

 **Here's a quick summary about me**: